AdobeDocs/journeys.en/help/using/api/throttling.md

 ---
 # Work with the Throttling API

-The Throttling API helps you to create, configure and monitor your throttling configurations.
+The Throttling API helps you to create, configure and monitor your throttling configurations in order to limit the number of events sent per second.

 >[!IMPORTANT]
 >